About Idea TestLab

 - are struggling with identifying an appropriate business model.

-Participants must be 18 years of age or older to apply.
+Participants must be 12 years of age or older to apply and participates under the age of 18 must attend with a parent.

 How do I figure out if Idea TestLab is for me?